danialross/CurrencyConverter/README.md

 requires curl
 instructions for download : https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux
-include path must also becaused to where used downloaded curl modifly line 12 in the .pro file
+include path must also becaused to where used downloaded curl modify line 12 in the .pro file